 The trading market for our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
-If industry analysts cease coverage of us or fail to publish reports on us regularly, the trading price for our common stock would be negatively affected.
+If industry analysts cease coverage of us or fail to publish reports on us regularly, the trading price and trading volume for our common stock would be negatively affected.
+As of March 31, 2020, there were seven securities analysts that cover us and publish reports on us regularly.
 If one or more of the analysts who cover us downgrade our common stock or publish inaccurate or unfavorable research about our business, the price of our common stock would likely decline.
 If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our common stock could decrease, which might cause our common stock price and trading volume to decline.